 At HHHunt, our brand promises include a commitment to be customer focused and a provider of quality products and services.
 These promises are more than just words on paper.
 They get to the heart of who we are and what we do.
-That’s why we’re starting a new blog series that takes an occasional look at some of the top trends in the apartment living, new home, planned community and senior living markets.
+That’s why we’re starting a new blog series that takes an occasional look at some of the top trends in the apartment living, new home and planned community markets.

 We believe it’s important to showcase these trends and help keep our readers informed.
 To kick off this new series, we’re exploring one of the most popular trends for those building new homes.
 Let’s dive in!